AiltonRafael/APIS-Design-Project/README.md

-### DataInfo

-Projeto Teste para Validação de Conhecimento "APIS DESIGN" Neste projeto foi usado o React como framework para criação do FrontEnd.
+## Overview

+Test Project for Knowledge Validation from "APIS DESIGN" In this project, React was used as a framework for creating the FrontEnd.
+In order to verification, install NPM/YARN package and, inside the root, install necessary dependencies.

-##
+## Packages used for:

-Link do deploy
+- React;
+- Chakra Ui;
+- React Icon.

 ## Available Scripts